Strominger connection and pluriclosed metrics: Strominger K ahler-like metrics

-\begin{proof}[{\bf Proof of Theorem \ref{BK_surface}}] Note that when $n=2$, the only component of $P$ is $ P^{12}_{\,12}$, which equals to $|T|^2-2|\eta|^2 $ and is always zero.
+\begin{proof}[{\bf Proof of Theorem \ref{thm2}}] Note that when $n=2$, the only component of $P$ is $ P^{12}_{\,12}$, which equals to $|T|^2-2|\eta|^2 $ and is always zero.
 So for Hermitian surfaces, Strominger K\"ahler-like is equivalent to $\nabla^sT^c=0$, which is equivalent to Vaisman by the above Lemma.
 Such a surface is always locally conformally K\"ahler and pluriclosed.
-So we have completed the proof of Theorem \ref{BK_surface}. \end{proof}
+This completes the proof of Theorem \ref{thm2}. \end{proof}